smithga/ngmusic/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 This app is a demo that simulates a music store.
-It allows a user to:
--list all artists (paged)
-    -album art wall view
-    -details view
-    -small album art view
--list all albums (paged)
--search artists
--search albums
--view albums for artists
--view songs for album
--select an album to download (purchase)

--select a song to download
+It was built to demonstrate the awesome sauce that is Angular2!

 REST service